lunasec-io/lunasec/docs/blog/2021-12-12-log4j-zero-day-mitigation-guide.md

 This isn't the recommended strategy for various reasons, but it could be a last resort for systems that you can't easily restart or modify.
 Note that doing this on a system you don't have permission to is most likely illegal.
 The fix will only work until the server (or the JVM) is restarted.

 How to accomplish this is explained in [this guide](https://github.com/Cybereason/Logout4Shell).

-We are also currently building a small SASS to apply the patch remotely.
-(Subscribe at the bottom if you want to be alerted when it's live.)
+We are currently building a small SASS to apply the patch remotely.
+[Follow our twitter](https://twitter.com/LunaSecIO) to be alerted when it's live.

 ## How to protect yourself from future 0-days